Living with wildlife

 Applications to cull kangaroos must be submitted to and approved by DEECA.

-Culling kangaroos in urban areas also requires approval from Victoria Police to use high powered firearms in a populated area.
+Culling kangaroos is a last resort that in urban areas also requires approval from Victoria Police to use high-powered firearms in a populated area.

 Why do I sometimes see kangaroos staggering around?